grid-line

 “The pandemic has introduced a new concept to our thought-matrix: Is this essential?
 In other words, is it worth it?”
 Says Teeg Stouffer, Co-founder of the American Association of Event Professionals.

-As 68% of marketers believe it is harder to provide networking opportunities in the virtual world, the unique value proposition of events are now the people you meet, and the things you are able to experience.
+As 68% of marketers believe it is harder to provide networking opportunities in the virtual world, the unique value proposition of events is now the people you meet and the things you are able to experience.

 Even before the pandemic, events were already shifting away from a focus on content to experience.